 - Fibroids: Fibroids are composed of smooth muscle cells and fibrous connective tissues in the wall of the uterus.
 Fibroids interfere with implantation of the fertilised egg.

 - Unexplained infertility: In a few cases, the reasons or causes remain elusive despite the investigation.

 - A genetic disorder: If you or your partner is at risk of passing on a genetic disorder to your child, you can choose an IVF procedure to avoid it.
 In IVF, after fertilisation, the embryo can be screened for specific genetic disorders.
 The embryo detected with genetic disorders are discarded and others are transferred to the uterus.
 This is helpful in eliminating the genetic disorders in your offsprings.

 How is IVF treatment process done?

-While each health care institutions may differ in the actual procedures, the following are the major steps involved in any fertility centre for IVF treatment:
+While each health care institutions may differ in the actual procedures, the following are the major steps our IVF clinic in Vizag follows for IVF treatment:

 - Ovarian stimulation through hormone therapy: Follicle-stimulating hormone (FSH) and luteinizing hormone (LH) are injected in the body of a woman to stimulate the production of eggs.
 In a normal cycle, only one egg is produced per cycle.
 But with an IVF cycle, the ovary is stimulated to produce more than one eggs.